wechaty/docusaurus/docusaurus/docs/howto/file-box.md

 ---
-title: 'Sending and Receiving files'
+title: 'Send and receive files'
 ---

 import Tabs from '@theme/Tabs'